apolopena/gitpod-laravel-starter/README.md

   - `gitpod-laravel-starter` makes it easy for you to add the ability to see your code changes in realtime without refreshing the browser.
 Take a look at the [hot reload](https://github.com/apolopena/gitpod-laravel-starter/wiki/Hot-Reload) wiki page for more details.

 ### Typescript
   - Adding [Typescript](https://www.typescriptlang.org/) to your project is simple.
-Have a look at the [Typescript](https://github.com/apolopena/gitpod-laravel-starter/wiki/Typescript) wiki page for an example.
+Have a look at the wiki [Typescript page](https://github.com/apolopena/gitpod-laravel-starter/wiki/Typescript) for an example.

 <br />